zama-ai/hw_regmap/Readme.md

 The config folder contains some examples that show register map capabilities.

 ### Base
-Simple example that show available syntax flavors.
+Simple example that shows available syntax flavors.
 It generates a monolithic register map.
 ``` bash
 cargo run -- --output-path gen --toml-file config/example.toml
 ```

 ### Debug offset
-Simple example that depicts offset feature.
-Offset could be fixed or computed by the tool.
+Simple example that depicts offset features.
+Offset can be fixed or computed by the tool.
 ``` bash
 cargo run -- --output-path gen --toml-file config/debug/offset.toml
 ```

 ### Multi-regmap
 Simple example that depicts the multi-regmap capabilities.
-Register map could be generated in multiple module to ease RTL Place and Route.
+Register map can be generated in multiple modules to ease RTL place and route.
-Tool enforce the overall coherence of the generated address while generating multiple RTL modules.
+The tool enforces the overall coherency of the generated addresses while generating multiple RTL modules.
 ``` bash
 cargo run -- --output-path gen --toml-file config/debug/many/slice_a.toml --toml-file config/debug/many/slice_b.toml
 ```